Fall 2020 SOE Re-Engagement

 - Gathering spaces in the building have been repurposed until further notice.
 The Lounge, Tribute, Brownlee, and Prechter are not currently available for use.
 If you have a question about using one of these spaces, please email email@example.com.

 - The Brandon Center meeting rooms may be scheduled.
 Occupancy of those rooms has been reduced.
 Reservations are required.
-To reserve a room, please email firstname.lastname@example.org.
+To reserve a room, please complete the Brandon Center Reservation form.

-- School of Education building computer labs will be open from 8:00 a.m. – 7:00 p.m., Monday through Friday, with reduced occupancy.
+- School of Education building computer labs will be open from 8:00 a.m. – 5:00 p.m., Monday through Friday, with reduced occupancy.
+Students should reserve a seat in the computer labs using the studyspaces.umich.edu website.

 - The nursing room, on the third floor, will continue to be available.